Video Content

 Type I - Always Allowed

-A Type I skip either barely deviates from the intended route in regard to difficulty or makes the level harder than intended while keeping the player close to the original path.
-A "secret way" that features difficulty beyond that of the rest of the level is still not considered a Type I skip because of the significant deviation from the normal route.
+A Type I skip either barely affects difficulty or makes the level harder than intended while keeping the player on the normal path.
+A Type I skip will always be accepted, even after it is patched in the level on the servers.

 Type II - Allowed if Not Patched

-Type II skips will be accepted unless they are patched in the level on the servers; an example is 67-68% in Zaphkiel (previously allowed, but not now because it was fixed).
-This skip previously bypassed the entirety of a short ball section, warranting this classification.
+A Type II skip is longer or more significant than a Type I skip, but still does not significantly affect difficulty.
+Type II skips will be accepted unless they are patched in the level on the servers.
 Note that records previously accepted with a Type II skip will remain on the list unless its classification changes (see below).

 Type III - Never Allowed